 Student employment is more than a paycheck when you work for the Office of Student Engagement.
 It's about fostering your personal and professional growth, increasing your marketable skills and preparing for work outside of Smith College.
 It's a leadership experience you choose to fit your needs.

 The Campus Center is the crossroads of community at Smith.
 The open design creates a vibrant and welcoming environment for all members of the college and the greater Northampton community.
 Its central location, glass walls and large windows blur the boundaries between inside and outside, student and faculty, college and town.
-Visitors can enjoy a cup of coffee at the Campus Center Café, browse the Grécourt Bookstore, stop by Mail Services, reserve a meeting room or simply relax.
+Visitors can enjoy a cup of coffee at the Campus Center Café, browse the Smith Bookstore, stop by Mail Services or reserve a meeting room.
+We provide an accessible, clean, safe and secure center for all members of our community to meet, study and relax.

 At nearly 60,000 square feet and with a central location, the Campus Center offers a flexible meeting and venue space for the entire Smith community.